 The Origin is intended to be used as a shareable vehicle that’s on the road at all times, shuttling passengers to their destinations.
-The Origin is scheduled to go into operation next year.
+The Origin is scheduled to go into operation in 2023.

 With Origin, we didn’t just adopt the Bolt’s sensors.
 Years of development experience in sensors, by Cruise, our partners, our suppliers, and the industry as a whole has gone into the Origin.
 And with that, we are still just at the beginning of this transformational journey.

 In my keynote, we got to share a glimpse of our experience with the Chevy Bolt driving in the real world in San Francisco, fully autonomously, and to explain challenges to which we all – the developers of autonomous driving – must find solutions.
 I’ve shown some scenes, which illustrate how the vehicle must act and drive.
 Following the rules of the road isn’t always sufficient.
 There are a lot of things going on the road.
 For example, the car must pass a stopped delivery vehicle and must leave the lane for this purpose.
 It’s not just about making visible what’s happening around the vehicle in the near and far distance it requires contextual understanding.